tlambert03/microsim/docs/stages.md

 !!! example

-    This example sets up a simulation with a 16-bit detector and a 2x2 binning factor.
-The final image will be 256x256 pixels.
+    This example sets up a simulation with a 16-bit detector with a read noise of 2 electrons rms, and a quantum efficiency of 0.82.
+Note that, for now, the "pixel size" is implicitly determined by the `output_space` parameter.
+    But that will change in the future.

     ```python
     sim = Simulation(
         # ...,
+        output_space={"downscale": 4},
         detector={"bit_depth": 16, "read_noise": 2, "qe": 0.82},
-        output_space={"downscale": 2},
     )
     ```